Regurgitator: 2014–2018: Hiatus and HEADROXX

 In May 2015, following an 18 month hiatus commencing in September 2013, Regurgitator announced their Cheap Imitations tour-ché across Australia from August to September 2015.

 In April 2016, they performed at the National Gallery of Victoria covering Velvet Underground's debut album, The Velvet Underground and Nico as part of the Andy Warhol-Ai Weiwei exhibition.
 Regurgitator's line-up was Yeomans, Ely, Kostic and joined by Seja Vogel on keyboards/vocals and Mindy Meng Wang on guzheng.
 In homage to Prince, they added a cover of his song, "When Doves Cry" to their set list on 22 April.

+In October 2017, Regurgitator performed a special one-off show at the Gold Coast Convention and Exhibition Centre as a part of EB Games Expo, celebrating the 20th anniversary of their 1997 album Unit.
+The concert was also filmed and was later released on DVD in 2019.

-2018 saw the release of the band's 9th studio album, HEADROXX.
+2018 saw the release of the band's 9th studio album, Headroxx.

-2019: Regurgitator's Pogogo Show and Quarter Pounder
+2019-2023: Regurgitator's Pogogo Show, Quarter Pounder and Touring

 In 2019, the group announced their new children's music spin-off project Regurgitator's Pogogo Show.
 Their debut offering, The Really Really Really Really Boring Album was released on 1 March 2019.
-At the ARIA Music Awards of 2019, The Really Really Really Really Boring Album was nominated for ARIA Award for Best Children's Album.
+At the ARIA Music Awards of 2019, The Really Really Really Really Boring Album was nominated for Best Children's Album.